lxxxc/lxxxc.github.io/README.md

 - I'm learning C++ & Java all by myself there days.

 ## About this page
-- I'm new on here and this is my homepage on GitHub.
+- I'm new here and this is my homepage on GitHub.
 - I'll update my programs and status on this page.